All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 CGS 2A.
-Introduction to Critical Gender Studies: Social Movements (4)
+Introduction to Critical Gender Studies: Key Terms and Concepts (4)

 CGS 2B.
-Introduction to Critical Gender Studies: Gender and Institutions (4)
+Introduction to Critical Gender Studies: Social Formations (4)

 CGS 87.
 Critical Gender Studies Freshman Seminar (1)

 The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small, seminar setting.
 Freshman Seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
 Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.

-CGS 100.
-Conceptualizing Gender: Theories and Methods (4)
+CGS 100B.
+Conceptualizing Gender: Methods and Methodologies (4)